We retraced history on the sesquicentennial of the American Civil War.

 WATERFORD, VA, — Where can you get 400 years of unparalleled American history and heritage on a single tank of gas?
 Where can you find a National Heritage Area that includes nine Presidential homes, 13 National Parks, the largest single collection of Civil War sites in the nation, 30 historic Main Street communities to stay and dine in, many of the country’s best wineries and restaurants, and to top it off, a National Scenic Byway with breath-taking landscapes, rivers and trails to explore?

 Only in the Journey Through Hallowed Ground National Heritage Area that spans from Gettysburg, Pennsylvania, to Thomas Jefferson’s Monticello in Charlottesville, Virginia.
-With the once-in-a-lifetime 150th anniversary commemorations of the American Civil War upon us, now is the time to discover Where America Happened.
+With the once-in-a-lifetime 150th anniversary commemorations of the American Civil War upon us (when this article first appeared in 2011), now is the time to discover Where America Happened.
 It is just a short drive from Washington, DC, Baltimore MD, Philadelphia, PA, Harrisburg, PA, Richmond, VA, or Charlotte, NC.

 Visitors can discover the stories of Abraham Lincoln and Gettysburg, PA; Civil Rights and Harpers Ferry, WVA; historic downtowns.
 Like Washington County, MD and Frederick, MD; Leesburg, Manassas, Warrenton, Culpeper and Gordonsville, VA.
 The Iroquois Indians and the Potomac River; the inspiration of James Madison and the U.S. Constitution at Montpelier; the genius of Thomas Jefferson and Monticello; as well as enjoying locally grown foods, a perfectly aged barrel of grapes and so much more.